OleksandrEngeneer/ConstruCtor/README.md

 # ConstruCtor
-This file is program for analizing text online.
+This file is program for analyzing text online.
 If you need to get some statistic information from text you can use it and get palyndroms, quantity letters, quantity words, unique words.
 If someone need analizing text, its size during writing some essay this program can help to avoid:
 - to often reiteration of word;